Unique quality work in Porsche production

 Out of a passion for the sports car

 Top level quality is part of the Porsche brand identity.
 The intensively lived out quality standard addresses all aspects and properties of vehicles and customer relationships.
 Along with technology, performance, sound and manufacturing as well as long-term quality, there are also design, haptics, sophistication and a love for details.
 Vehicle development creates the foundation for this.
 It is implemented in production.
-Contact with the Customer Center and service center quality is also part of the quality process.
+Contact with the Customer Centre and service centre quality are also part of the quality process.
 The result of the perfectly tuned interplay is a product that is top level right from the start, as most recently embodied in the 718 Boxster and 718 Cayman.

 “Every Porsche is proof of our comprehensive quality standard – not only within Production or Development, but across all of the companies departments,” says Albrecht Reimold, Executive Board Member for Production and Logistics at Porsche AG.
-“All of our employees are working skillfully each and every day to deliver the very special Porsche quality to our customers.
+“All of our employees are working skilfully each and every day to deliver the very special Porsche quality to our customers.
 This quality accompanies each vehicle we produce throughout its life phases.”
 In many cases, this life is very long.
 More than two-thirds of all Porsche’s ever built are still driving today.
 That too is a typical trait of Porsche quality.

 Four pillars of Porsche quality

 Customer expectations with regard to quality are multi-dimensional.
 Therefore, Frank Moser, Vice President Corporate Quality at Porsche, defines quality in terms of four pillars: emotional quality, functional quality, image quality and service quality.
 “Individual interaction between the customer and the brand takes place over all four pillars,” says Moser.
 On the next level, each pillar contains numerous sub-aspects.
 The quality is not right until the whole of this complex matrix meets all of the stringent standards and thereby achieves the specified degree of perfection.
-Moser: “Each pillar must be further optimized continually and sustainably.
+Moser: “Each pillar must be further optimised continually and sustainably.
 What we have already accomplished is never good enough for us.”